AmphorProtocol/asynchronous-vault/README.md

     However, it is entirely possible to create a contract that will receive the underlying, make the deposit/withdrawal request, store it and allow the user to claim it afterwards.
 However, it seems simpler to me to create a contract that just holds the receipt tokens, and lets the user retrieve them as soon as the epochId of the main vault is iterated.
     Same thing for a contract that is taking your deposit receipt for auto-request a withdrawal at the next epoch (if we add a "not renew" tick button into our UI).

-*** Some things I need to do to have something cleaner
+### Some things I need to do to have something cleaner
-- Remove unusefuls functions for us into ERC6909ib contract.
+- Remove un-useful functions for us into ERC6909ib contract.

 ## Repo specs
 The repository itself is an hybrid Foundry/Hardhat project.
 We made this because we want to be able to do solidity tests as well as js ones.